astampoulis/makam-paper-funpearl/makamcode/05-type-synonyms.md

 ADVISOR.
 That would be nice, but we'll go into an infinite loop if that rule gets used.

 STUDENT.
 Oh.
 Oh, right.
 There is a specific proof-finding strategy in logic programming, and it can't always work....
-I guess we have to switch our rules to an algorithmic type system instead.
+I guess we have to switch our rules to an algorithmic type-system instead.

 ADVISOR.
 Precisely.
 Well, luckily, we can do that to a certain extent, without rewriting everything.
 Consider this: we only need to use the conversion rule in cases where we